-A. Canine handlers are responsible for the health, care, and wellbeing of their assigned canine(s).

-B. Each canine handler will ensure that their canine is kept clean, and in the best possible health through routine bathing and proper maintenance of the canine vehicle and the canine's home environment.

-C. Each canine handler is responsible for maintaining the health of the canine through regular visits to the veterinarian.
-Only veterinarians approved for use by the canine supervisor may be used for checkups and routine medical shots.
-The canine supervisor must approve routine veterinarian visits and obtain a purchase order in advance.
-In an emergency, where the canine's health is at risk, the need to secure a purchase order in advance may be waived upon receiving verbal approval from the canine supervisor, or another supervisor if the canine supervisor is unavailable.

-D. In the event of a serious sickness or injury the canine will be taken to an approved veterinarian, whether on or off duty and the canine supervisor notified as soon as practical.
-If the canine is injured on duty a Canine Deployment Report will be completed.

-E. In the event a canine is sick or injured to the degree that it cannot perform its assigned duties, the canine handler will notify the canine supervisor as soon as possible.

-F. All receipts and documentation related to veterinarian visits will be forwarded to the canine supervisor.

-G. During vacations, extended leave, or sickness, when the canine handler cannot maintain their assigned canine, the canine will be housed only at specified kennels approved by the canine supervisor.
+- A. Canine handlers are responsible for the health, care, and wellbeing of their assigned canine. - B. Each canine handler will ensure that their canine is kept clean, and in the best possible health through routine bathing and proper maintenance of the canine vehicle and the canine's home environment.
+If the canine coordinator observes any problems with the canine that raise any concerns about the home environment, the canine coordinator will inspect any areas of the canine handler's home that are normally accessible to the canine. - C. Each canine handler is responsible for maintaining the health of the canine through regular visits to the veterinarian.
+Only veterinarians approved for use by the canine coordinator may be used for checkups and routine medical shots.
+The canine coordinator must approve routine veterinarian visits and, if required by the veterinarian, obtain a purchase order in advance.
+In an emergency, where the canine's health is at risk, the need to secure a purchase order in advance may be waived upon receiving verbal approval from the canine coordinator, or a commander if the canine coordinator is unavailable.
+The Chief Deputy and Operations Commander must be informed of any emergency veterinarian visits as soon as possible through the chain of command. - D. At no time will any canines owned by the Office of the Sheriff be bred.
+If it is found that a canine handler purposefully bred their assigned canine, the handler will immediately be removed from the canine program and an internal complaint shall be initiated. - E. In the event of a serious sickness or injury, the canine will be taken to an approved veterinarian, whether on or off duty, and the canine coordinator notified as soon as practical as well as the Chief Deputy and Operations Commander through the chain of command.
+If the canine is injured on duty, a Canine Deployment Report will be completed. - F. In the event a canine is sick or injured to the degree that it cannot perform its assigned duties, the canine handler will notify the canine coordinator as soon as possible. - G. All receipts and documentation related to veterinarian visits will be forwarded to the canine coordinator.
+Invoices must be provided to the Quartermaster or Chief Deputy without delay. - H. During all forms of absence, whether short or long term, when the canine handler cannot maintain their assigned canine, the canine will be housed only at specified kennels approved by the canine coordinator or temporarily housed with another canine handler. - I. If the canine handler is suspended from duty for any punitive or administrative reason, the Operations Commander or designee will determine, with input from the canine coordinator, the appropriate continuing care for the canine.

-H. Canine food and supplies will be purchased as needed through businesses approved by the canine supervisor.
-Prior to any purchase of food or supplies a purchase order must be obtained.

-I. Canine handlers will not use excessive force in the handling, training, or working of any assigned canine.
+- J. Canine food and supplies will be purchased as needed through businesses approved by the canine coordinator.
+Prior to any purchase of food or supplies a purchase order must be obtained. - K. Canine handlers will not excessively use force in the handling, training, or working of any assigned canine.